-A “super pod” of dolphins was spotted off the coast of Baltimore, County Cork, on Thursday.
+A “super pod” of dolphins was spotted off the coast of Baltimore, County Cork, in May 2014.

 Richard O’Flynn managed to record the amazing natural phenomenon.
 O’Flynn and his family followed the dolphins throughout the afternoon, from Baltimore Harbour to Cape Clear Island.

 The video captures the dolphins “spy-hopping,” breaching the water to have a look around.

 Speaking to BreakingNews.ie O’Flynn said “The sun was out, the sea was calm.
 It was hard to make out where the ocean stopped and the sky began.”

 He continued “A super pod of common dolphins were feeding and spy-hopping as far as the eye could see.